AnonymousSupercomputing23/Centimani/computation_microkernels/README.md

 # Primitives

-The micro-benchmarks is to benchmark operations that are important to deep learning on different hardware platforms.
+The computation micro-benchmarks is to benchmark operations that are important to deep learning on different hardware platforms.

 # Types of Operations